 For each of the security solutions we outline over the following slides, we have tested their ability to keep your Mac safe, and balanced that against the impact on your Mac's performance.

 You'll see that even though the best free antivirus programs are good at protection, they tend to hurt your Mac's speed much more than paid-for software.
 So you need to balance cost against performance impact when selecting a product.

 This is one of several in-depth Macworld articles dealing with Mac security.
 General advice can be found in our Mac security tips; and those who have been hit by a malware attack should try How to remove Mac viruses.

 - RRP: From £39.99, US$39.99

 - Buy from BitDefender

 Our number-one best antivirus for Mac is Bitdefender Antivirus for Mac.
 In AV-Test's lab, Bitdefender Antivirus for Mac blocked 100 percent of the threats thrown at it.
-Even more impressively, it had a lower than 10 percent system impact, meaning that you won't even know it is protecting you, while it is protecting you.
+Even more impressively, it had a lower than 10 percent system impact, meaning that you won't even know it's protecting you (but believe us, it definitely is).
 You can read more about Bitdefender Antivirus for Mac here.

 Here are Bitdefender's UK prices: